TKA SEND Information Report

 Carly Briggs: Masters in professional studies and Education, National Award for SEN Co-ordination, Diploma in Autism Awareness and Level 3 Safeguarding Training.

 Anna Linch: Dyslexia awareness training, Level 1 and 2 BSL

 David Stenning: Higher Level Teaching Assistant qualification, Precision Teaching, ASC – developing independence

 Zoe Dark: Higher Level Teaching Assistant qualification, Precision Teaching

 6 How equipment and facilities to support children and young people with special educational needs will be secured

 7 The arrangements for consulting parents of children with special educational needs about, and involving them in, their education

 All parents of pupils at The Kingston Academy are invited to discuss the progress of their children on two occasions a year and receive a tracking report twice a year.
-In addition we are happy to arrange meetings outside these times.
+In addition, we are happy to arrange meetings outside these times.
 As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.

 8 The arrangements for consulting young people with special educational needs about, and involving them in, their education